Virginie Grimaldi: Career

-In 2018 she published her fourth novel: Il est grand temps de rallumer les étoiles (the title refers to The Breasts of Tiresias by Guillaume Apollinaire).
+In 2018, she published her fourth novel, Il est grand temps de rallumer les étoiles (the title refers to The Breasts of Tiresias by Guillaume Apollinaire).
 She sold the film rights even before the book was published.
 The story is devoted to mother-daughter relationships and is told from the point of view of 3 different women: Anna, a divorced mother in financial difficulties, and her daughters Lily (12) and Chloé (17).
 The website Aufeminin.com enjoyed the portrait of women who are "endearing and universal" and Virginie Grimaldi's ability to "surprise the reader with humour and delicacy".
-Libération thought the work presented "a touch of the feel-good novel or chick lit", but complained about the "ad nauseam" jokes of the younger daughter, Lily, while underlining the “nostalgic joy” that emerges from the book.
+Libération thought the work presented "a touch of the feel-good novel or chick lit", but complained about the "ad nauseam" jokes of the younger daughter, Lily, while underlining the "nostalgic joy" that emerges from the book.
 That novel also became a bestseller.

-In 2018 she also published Chère Mamie, a collection of humorous “postcards”, originally posted on Instagram and addressed to her grandmother.
+Also in 2018, she published Chère Mamie, a collection of humorous "postcards", originally posted on Instagram and addressed to her grandmother.
 Any profits from the book were assigned to the association Cékedubonheur, which organizes playful activities for hospitalized children.

-According to Le Figaro/GfK, Virginie Grimaldi was in 2018 the second most read French writer in France, and held sixth place among the Top 10 novelists who had sold the most books on the national territory.
+According to Le Figaro/GfK, Grimaldi was in 2018 the second most read French writer in France, and held sixth place among the Top 10 novelists who had sold the most books on the national territory.

 In April 2019, explaining the superficial image of "feel-good" literature of the type she writes, she declared to the daily newspaper Le Parisien that the authors of that genre have collectively "made mistakes", and shared that she herself had not liked her first covers and found some of her titles too lightweight.
 Le Parisien even thinks that Virginie Grimaldi wandered from the canons of that literary genre in her new novel, with the writer clarifying in that regard: "I hate stories have too much of a happy ending.
 I'm not out to inspire something positive at all costs".
 Titled Quand nos souvenirs viendront danser, the book was published in May 2019.
 With a print-run of 100,000, it quickly became a bestseller.
 It tells the story of the 84-year-old Marceline, determined to defend her neighbourhood and her octogenarian neighbours from the threats of a mayor who wants to raze everything to the ground, describing her life, her memories and her fight.
 Le Parisien notes that Virginie Grimaldi "deals with subjects as deep as they are moving", such as death or ageing, and that "her pen is becoming lighter, and her explorations more personal".
 The newspaper furthermore regarded this fifth novel as her best and most successful.
 In the same year Virginie Grimaldi reached the third place in the Le Figaro/GfK Top 10 of French novelists having sold the most books in France in 2019, with more than 700,000 volumes sold.

-On 20 October 2020 she published Chère Mamie au pays du confinement the profits from which went to the APHP.
+On 20 October 2020, she published Chère Mamie au pays du confinement the profits from which went to the APHP.
 It is the sequel to her book Chère Mamie.